 UV lights kill viruses.

-We've always been fans of a certain kind of HVAC germicidal UV light: the kind that lives inside your system's indoor unit and bathes the coil in light.
-The main reason we like it is because it helps prevent bacterial growth on the coil.
+We’ve always been fans of a certain kind of HVAC germicidal UV light: the kind that lives inside your system’s indoor unit and bathes the coil in light.
+The main reason we like it is that it helps prevent bacterial growth on the coil.
 You know, stuff that makes your house smell musty… or like dirty socks.